christianraymond/react-app/README.md

-It's importand to let you know that the project description and the read file will be updated soon.
+It's importand to let you know that the project description and the readMe file will be updated soon.